CAITLIN

 As an independent academic scholar, mostly about Harry Potter (yes, it’s a real thing!), I specialize in Quidditch and also frequently discuss humor in the series, the books’ impact on fandoms and fan culture, and fan activism.

 I live in New York City with my husband, daughter, and cat.
-When I’m not doing the many things listed on this page, I am reading, writing fiction, traveling, exploring NYC (and relearning my way around from a toddler’s point of view), cooking, eating, practicing yoga and meditation, relearning how to roller skate, taking adult ballet classes, or drinking coffee on my balcony while listening to the sounds of the city around me.
+When I’m not doing the many things listed on this page, I am reading, writing fiction, traveling, exploring NYC (and relearning my way around from a child’s point of view), cooking, eating, practicing yoga and meditation, relearning how to roller skate, taking adult ballet classes, or drinking coffee on my balcony while listening to the sounds of the city around me.